nus-cs2113-AY2122S2/tp/docs/UserGuide.md

 Showed all workouts in list
 ----------------------------------------------------------------------
 ```
-To update workout with index 1 to 15 reps, enter the following command:
+To update workout number 1 (push up with 10 reps)
+to 15 reps, enter the following command:
 ```
 > workout /update 1 15
 ```